Munene19/IP11-Gallery/README.md

 #### PROJECT DESCRIPTION
 This project is a personal gallery website.

-Consists of a display of all photos
+-Consists of a display of all photos
-Search results page

-Users can view details of a single photo
+-Users can view details of a single photo
 Such details include:
-Photo title
+-Photo title
-Photo description
+-Photo description
-Location
-Category
+-Location
+-Category

 #### PROJECT SET UP INSTRUCTIONS
 This project was generated with python version 3.7.3 and django version 1.11.17